nextwebb/blog-posts/cldbw35ps00010ajy1eu0ch32.md

 }
 ```

+The first code block is an example of a state machine for the Step Functions workflow.
+It defines a simple workflow that processes an image file uploaded to an S3 bucket.
+The workflow consists of three steps: "Resize Image", "Apply Watermark", and "Store Image".
+Each step is represented by a state in the state machine and is executed in the specified order.

+### Using Chalice and python Async methods

 The Chalice framework is a Python library for building serverless applications on AWS.
 It provides a simple, intuitive way to define and deploy Lambda functions and configure the associated resources, such as API Gateway endpoints and IAM roles.

 Chalice makes it easy to start serverless development, as it abstracts away many of the complexities of working with AWS services directly.

 Here is an example of how the same example can be coordinated/invoked within Chalice and Python async methods: